maueeza/mark10-cashRegisterApp/README.md

-# mark10-cashRegisterApp
+# Cash Register App
- This is the Cash register app to help shopkeeper to return change with minimum number of notes
+ This app helps shopkeeper to figure out to return minimum of notes as change to customer from available denominations.

+It is developed using -
+1. HTML
+2. CSS
+3. VanillaJS